open-contracting/software-development-handbook/docs/python/django.rst

 -  Use ``core`` or the name of the repository as the project name.
 -  Maintain the distinction between app directories and the project directory.
+-  Organize apps into logical units.
+Don't mix everything into one app.
+-  Use nouns for apps, like ``exporter`` not ``export`.

 .. seealso::